openfheorg/openfhe-development/docs/sphinx_rsts/misc/z_migration_guide.rst

 How To Migrate A User Project From Palisade To OpenFHE
 ======================================================

-This migration guide describes how to migrate user projects from Palisade to OpenFHE using `src/pke/examples/simple-integers.cpp <https://github.com/openfheorg/openfhe-development/blob/main/src/pke/examples/simple-integers.cpp>`_ as an example.
+This migration guide describes how to migrate user projects from Palisade to OpenFHE The guide uses `src/pke/examples/simple-integers.cpp <https://github.com/openfheorg/openfhe-development/blob/main/src/pke/examples/simple-integers.cpp>`_ as an example.

-2 prerequisites for making any changes to simple-integers.cpp:
+Before making any changes to simple-integers.cpp:

 - install OpenFHE (see instructions `here <https://openfhe-development.readthedocs.io/en/latest/sphinx_rsts/intro/installation/installation.html>`_)

-- change the ``CMakeLists.User.txt`` (see instructions `here <https://github.com/openfheorg/openfhe-development/tree/main/src/pke/examples#how-to-link-your-own-project-after-having-openfhe-installed>`_)
+- change the ``CMakeLists.User.txt``: replace all instances of **Palisade** with **OpenFHE** and all instances of **PALISADE** with **OPENFHE**

 Code changes (in src/pke/examples/simple-integers.cpp):